 “What do I mean by the Catholic Church?
 I mean the Church that Christ founded, which has continued in a chain of Apostolic succession for 2,000 years.
 The same Church that used Her authority to define what Scripture consisted of.”

 In other words, he defined church like this: “the church…duh”.
 Move along folks, no circles to see here.

 The last thing I want to address is the unfounded claim that,

 “However, the Catholic Church can trace its doctrines back to the 1st Christians. #checkmateheretic”

 This certainly is not true at all.
-Transubstantiation, the Marian dogmas, and almost every other Roman Catholic belief outside of their Christology and the Trinitarianism are utterly absent.
+Transubstantiation, the Marian dogmas, and almost every other Roman Catholic belief outside of their Christology and Trinitarianism are utterly absent from 1st century Christian theology.
 Most Catholics will even admit this, which is why so many have embraced the “Development of Doctrine” hypothesis which states that there were only “seed forms” of these doctrines in the early church, and throughout church history they have developed (blossomed).
 Even most believing Roman Catholics would not be willing to say anything other than seed form Roman Catholic doctrine was present among the 1st century Christians.

 And about the heretic hashtag: it only got worse for me.
 Later on, a Twitter profile began to re-tweet all of the arguments that the others used against me, and the reason that is bad news for me is because the profile name is “Heretic Destroyer”, and the bio includes “Destroyer of Protestant Falsehoods.
 Repent and submit to the Pope.”